Diary

 It was most annoying.
 I didn’t have any music with which to drown out the ahemming, nor had I thought to bring along my kosh.

-Perhaps he actually was trying to get my attention, pesumably for some dirty autoasphyxiation sex in the train toilet – that’s the sort of thing Derek Gray is into – but you’d think after three or for ‘Ahem!’s he might give up or at least try nudging me or something.
+Perhaps he actually was trying to get my attention, presumably for some wheezy asphyxiation sex in the train toilet – that’s the sort of thing Derek Gray is into – but you’d think after three or for ‘Ahem!’s he might give up or try nudging me or something.

-But it wasn’t a simple trimming-of-the-talons kind of nail biting that Derek Gray was engaged in, of course.
-It was the deep-into-the-cuticle sort of nail biting that transcends nail biting per se and crosses into the realm of autocannibalism.
+But it wasn’t a simple trimming-of-the-talons kind of nail biting that Derek Gray was engaged in.
+It was the deep-into-the-cuticle sort of nail biting that transcends nail biting and crosses into autocannibalism.

 He only did it when he thought I wasn’t looking, so naturally I made a game of it.
 I’d meet his gaze infrequently and he’d self-consciously fold his hands into his lap.
 Caught again, Derek Gray.

-Eventually it all became too much for me.
-I had been holding back a bladderfull of wee in anticipation of using the station’s ammenities rather than the smelly, wobbly ones of the train but I decided in the end to kill two birds with one stone by going for my wee and returning to a different seat.
+Eventually it all became too much.
+I’d been holding back a bladderful of wee in anticipation of using the station’s amenities instead of the smelly, wobbly ones of the train but I decided in the end to kill two birds with one stone by going for my wee and returning to a different seat.

-After vacating the bathroom, I noticed that no one was sitting in the vestibule disabled person’s seat and that the windows here were larger and cleaner and consequently offering a better sunset.
-My arm, being broken and in a sling meant that there wasn’t any need to feel guilty about occupying a disabled chair.
+After leaving the lav, I saw that no one was sitting in the vestibule disabled person’s seat.
+The windows here were larger and cleaner and offered a better sunset.
+My arm, broken and in a sling meant I could legitimately occupy the disabled chair.
 I’d give it up for someone with broken legs but no one else would challenge my right to sit there.

 So I did.
 And the view was great.
-There were some noisy skater boys in the next carriage but at least their naughtiness was a sign of life rather than the sign of death promised by Derek Gray.
+There were some noisy sk8er bois in the next carriage but at least their naughtiness was a sign of life rather than the sign of death offered by Derek Gray.

 After a few minutes, who should show up but Derek himself.
-He too had needed a wee.
-He was very quick in the bathroom so there was no autoasphyxiation for him this time but almost certainly no hand washing either.
+He too was in need of a wee.
+He was very quick in the bathroom so there was no autoasphyxiation for him this time but certainly no hand washing either.
 I don’t suppose you need to worry about penis germs though if you don’t have any fingernails for them to hide beneath.

 Derek spotted me sitting in the vestibule and gave me an odd look.
-Clearly he knew that I had moved because of him.
+Clearly he knew that I’d moved because of him.

 I had won.
-My combo of watching him chew his fingers and my eventually moving seats had alerted him to his own grotesqueness.
+The combo of my watching him chew his fingers and eventually moving seats had alerted him to his own grotesqueness.
 Perhaps now he will learn how to use his coughing more appropriately and to leave his fingernails alone.
-It’s all in his best interests of course: he will at least be able to find the end of a role of cellotape now though rather than fumbling hopelessly at the role with his rubbery, uriney fingertips.
+It’s all in his best interests of course: he will at least be able to find the end of a role of sellotape now instead of fumbling hopelessly with his rubbery, uriney fingertips.